snotskie/ttrpg/md/index.md

 ### Basic Checks

-To perform a Basic Check, roll the die for the action’s associated Stat.
+To perform a Basic Check, roll the die for the action's associated Stat.
 The GM will let you know which to use.
-If the result of the roll meets or beats the GM’s target number, then the check succeeds.
+If the result of the roll meets or beats the GM's target number, then the check succeeds.
 Otherwise, it fails.

 ### GM Guide: Setting Check Targets
 <!-- _class: guide -->